-Say on Pay Vote: March 17, 2022 Say on Pay Support: 20.4% of votes cast (% of votes For / For + Against) Engagement Period: Between November 2022 and January 2023 Breadth of Outreach: Top 25 institutional stockholders representing 52% of outstanding common stock (or approximately 79% of votes cast at the 2022 Annual Meeting) Breadth of Engagement: Six stockholders representing 22% of outstanding common stock (or approximately 34% of our votes cast at the 2022 Annual Meeting) Participants: Mr. Waddill, the Compensation Committee Chair, and our Corporate Secretary
+Say on Pay Vote: March 17, 2022 Say on Pay Support: 20.4% of votes cast (% of votes For / For + Against) Engagement Period: Between November 2022 and January 2023 Breadth of Outreach: Top 25 institutional stockholders representing 52% of outstanding common stock (or approximately 79% of votes cast at the 2022 Annual Meeting) Breadth of Engagement: Five stockholders, four of which voted against Say on Pay at the 2022 Annual Meeting, representing 21% of outstanding common stock (or approximately 33% of our votes cast at the 2022 Annual Meeting).
+During our Fall 2022 outreach, three institutional investors representing approximately 12.5% of our outstanding common stock, including our second largest institutional investor owning approximately 9.5% of our outstanding common stock, declined to have a call with us.
+All three of those investors voted against Say on Pay and our directors, but did not provide us with feedback on our responsiveness.
+Participants: Mr. Waddill, the Compensation Committee Chair, and our Corporate Secretary